- You do not have any products in your shopping cart yet.

 - Avoid direct sunlight on the tabletop.

-- Do not place the table directly next to fireplaces, stoves, or strong radiators.
+- Do not place the table directly next to fireplaces, stoves, or strong heaters.

 - Avoid using underfloor heating beneath your table.

-- Use coasters, placemats, and felt pads in daily use.
+- Use coasters, placemats, and felt pads in everyday use.

 - Regularly care for the surface with suitable products.

 Even with the best care, wood remains a natural product.
-If you discover cracks, stains, or other damages, simply contact us.
-We will help you with recommendations for care products, repair kits, and tips for the location.
-This way, you will enjoy your solid wood table for a long time – whether waxed, oiled, or lacquered.
+If you discover cracks, stains, or other damages, just contact us.
+We will assist you with recommendations for care products, repair kits, and tips for the location.
+This way, you can enjoy your solid wood table for a long time – whether it is waxed, oiled, or lacquered.